ungaro/aleo-workshop/unit-1/4-create-and-test-your-token.md

 Define a transfer transition that takes a receiver, amount, and token, and returns two token records:

 ```
+    // The `transfer` function sends the specified number of tokens
+    // to the receiver from the provided token record.
 ```

 #### [TASK] (B) Define balance_of function